-- a. time periods and programming at the MCWC devoted exclusively to clients; - b. time periods and programming at the MCWC devoted exclusively to family members; and - c. time periods and programming devoted to both groups.
+- i. time periods and programming at the MCWC devoted exclusively to clients; - ii. time periods and programming at the MCWC devoted exclusively to family members; and - iii. time periods and programming devoted to both groups.

 The program must include protocol for respecting the privacy and boundaries of the client and family members.